eric-gonzales/ceros-ski/README.md

 Multiple ceros-ski app containers are deployed and can be configured in the [infrastructure as code](infrastructure/README.md).
 A deploy script is created to allow for updates to ceros-ski to be [deployed with no downtime](deploy/README.md) (eg. blue/green deployment.)

-Please do not hesitate to contact me for any questions regarding this challenge via ericgonzalesevans [at] gmail.com.

-Thank you and enjoy!

 ## Overview

 The following acceptance criteria has been completed for this challenge: